 For a patient to feel they need to see their dentist about their gums, the issue is usually gum recession.
 It probably sounds like a weird issue to some people, especially if you or anyone you know have never had a problem with your gums, but, it is a relatively widespread problem.

-The problem with your recessing gums is that it can happen so slowly that those affected don’t realize what is going on until their gums have already receded so much that it will take significant dental intervention.
-Making sure you keep your dental check-ups on a regular schedule so your dentist can catch the problem before you have so much damage you need gum grafting.
+The problem with your recessing gums is that it can happen so slowly that those affected don’t realize what is going on until their gums have already receded so much that it will take a significant dental intervention.
+Making sure you keep your dental check-ups on a regular schedule so our general dentist near you, can catch the problem before you have so much damage you need gum grafting.

 Drummond Dental’s services of gum grafting in Fairfax are one of the most dependable ones considering this experience.
 Further, their services are not restricted to one location and services are also available in Prosperity Ave, Merrilee Dr, Merrifield, Dunn Loring, Mantua, Falls Church, Tysons Corner, Antrim, and Vienna.